Claire Dean

 Written by:Claire Dean

-Of course, Peru is famous for being the home of Machu Picchu and quite rightly so!
-Machu Picchu is the spectacular, signature site of Peru and the reason why so many people come to visit the country.
+Of course, Peru is famous for being the home of Machu Picchu, and quite rightly so!
+Machu Picchu is the spectacular, signature site of Peru.
+Probably the reason why so many people come to visit the country.
 However, Peru´s archaeological prowess does not begin and end with Machu Picchu Peru is blessed with a number of other impressive Inca and pre-Inca sites and historical ruins throughout the country, so here is a list of some of these impressive ancient sites in Peru.
-Especially if you are looking for a more off the beaten track archaeological experience.
+Especially if you are looking for a more off-the-beaten-track archaeological experience.
+Archaeology in Peru offers never-ending ancient adventures.
+The country is fortunate enough to have tons of archaeological sites throughout the whole country, and the country is worldwide recognized not only for Machu Picchu but other impressive and lesser-visited archaeological sites.
+Here is our pick of the best archaeological sites for your trip to Peru.

 Machu Picchu